fzheng1/athlete-manage/README.md

-# Athlete Manage - St. Robert
+# St. Robert CHS Athlete Management
 We will be building a web app for the Phys.
 Ed. department using Java and the [Play Framework](https://playframework.com).
 Students currently in Computer Science classes at St. Rob's **can use their contributions to this project as credit towards their mark.** Other